+I digressed on that subject to warn you that it will be necessary to filter out a great deal of useless garbage in the course of making appropriate decisions now that you are out of school.
 This first volume contains 101 questions designed to show how the real world that you are entering differs from how you've been taught about it.
 It is an informal introduction to the important issues you will confront during your lives.
-To make it more interesting, I have eliminated the essay format, and have instead adopted a multiple-choice question format (or as my generation called it, "multiple guess").
-Volume 2 contains all the answers so you may check to see how well you are prepared for the adult world.
+To make it more interesting, I have eliminated the essay format, and have instead adopted a multiplechoice question format (or as my generation called it, "multiple guess").
+The answer follows immediately after each question so that you may check to see how well you are prepared for the adult world.

 It is not like those "closed-book" tests you had in school.
 You are encouraged to use every means available to answer the questions.
 After all, you will be doing the same thing for the rest of your life: checking with friends and family, researching things on the internet, and reading published papers by knowledgeable experts.
+There are several questions in which I have cited references; it will be helpful if you consult those to see if I've misrepresented anything.